The Christian Contemplative Tradition | Centering Prayer

 Bhagavad Gita, 6:20; Mundaka Upanishad, 2:2:4

 The Vedantin Contemplative Tradition, drawing primarily from a corpus of Hindu texts referred to as the Prasthanatrayi (the Upanishads, Bhagavad Gita, and Brahma Sutras), centers around the spiritual reality of Brahman – the Absolute Spiritual Source and Ground of Existence – and Atman, the Ground of the individual soul.
 From the perspective of this tradition, the ultimate expression of spiritual realization is for an aspirant to attain Union with Brahman.
 The Reality of Brahman is also sometimes referred to in the tradition as “the Self,” and Union as “Self-Realization.”
-In Vedantin texts, connotations of Self-Realization are that of a heart made pure, the actions of the Self-Realized marked by authentic selflessness – the aspirant now freed from the “taint of self-will.”
+In Vedantin texts, connotations of Self-Realization are also that of a heart made pure, the actions of the saint now marked by authentic selflessness – free from the “taint of self will.”

 One popular Vedantin schematic of spiritual practice comes from the Bhagavad Gita, which proposes Four Paths to Union with Brahman or Self-Realization: Jnana Yoga – the Path of Intellectual Knowledge, Bhakti Yoga – the Path of Devotion, Karma Yoga – the Path of Selfless Service, and Raja Yoga – the Path of Meditation.
 The Four Yogas are not mutually exclusive, nor are they the only forms of spiritual practice within Hinduism, as Hinduism remains a tradition of “many paths.”
 The most common form of meditation in Vedanta, and Hinduism more widely, is Mantram.